 The university will consider re-admission for returning students who submit:

-- 1. A completed application for admission if the student has been away from OBU 2 or more semesters. - 2.
-An official transcript of all universities attended while away from OBU. - 3.
-Returning students must be cleared with the Dean of Students and Student Financial Services.
+- 1. A completed application for admission if the student has been away from OBU 2 or more semesters. - An official transcript of all universities attended while away from OBU.